๐Ÿ›ก๏ธImmunobiology

 Why This Matters

-The complement system is one of the most elegant examples of a proteolytic cascade in immunology—a molecular domino effect where each activated protein triggers the next, amplifying the immune response exponentially.
+The complement system is one of the most elegant examples of a proteolytic cascade in immunology: a molecular domino effect where each activated protein triggers the next, amplifying the immune response exponentially.
 You're being tested on how this system bridges innate and adaptive immunity, generates inflammation, enables opsonization, and directly kills pathogens through membrane attack.
-Understanding complement means understanding how the body creates a coordinated, multi-pronged assault on invaders without waiting for T cells or B cells to respond.

 Don't just memorize protein names and numbers.
 Know which pathway each protein belongs to, what enzymatic reaction it catalyzes or undergoes, and what effector function it contributes to.
-The exam loves asking you to trace a pathway from initiation to lysis, compare how different pathways converge, or explain what happens when specific components are deficient.
+Exams love asking you to trace a pathway from initiation to lysis, compare how different pathways converge, or explain what happens when specific components are deficient.
 Master the logic of the cascade, and the individual proteins will make sense.

 Pathway Initiators: Recognition Molecules

-These proteins are the sentinels that detect "danger" and kick off complement activation.
-Each pathway uses a different recognition strategy—antibody binding, lectin-carbohydrate interactions, or spontaneous C3 hydrolysis—but all converge on the same downstream effectors.
+These proteins detect "danger" and kick off complement activation.
+Each pathway uses a different recognition strategy: antibody binding, lectin-carbohydrate interactions, or spontaneous C3 hydrolysis.
+All three converge on the same downstream effectors.

 C1 Complex (C1q, C1r, C1s)

-• Initiates the classical pathway by binding to antibody-antigen complexes on pathogen surfaces—this is how adaptive immunity activates complement
+• Initiates the classical pathway by binding to antibody-antigen complexes on pathogen surfaces.
+This is the main link between adaptive immunity and complement.

-• C1q is the recognition subunit that binds IgG or IgM; C1r and C1s are serine proteases that activate sequentially upon C1q binding
+• C1q is the recognition subunit, binding the Fc regions of IgG or IgM.
+C1r and C1s are serine proteases that activate sequentially once C1q engages its target.
+C1q binding triggers C1r autoactivation, and active C1r then cleaves and activates C1s.

-• Cleaves C4 and C2 to generate the classical pathway C3 convertase (C4b2aC4b2a), launching the cascade
+• C1s cleaves C4 and C2 to generate the classical pathway C3 convertase (C4b2aC4b2a), launching the cascade.

 Mannose-Binding Lectin (MBL)

-• Pattern recognition receptor that binds mannose and other carbohydrates commonly found on bacterial and fungal surfaces
+• Pattern recognition receptor that binds mannose and other carbohydrate arrays commonly found on bacterial and fungal surfaces but rare on healthy host cells.

-• Activates the lectin pathway by associating with MBL-associated serine proteases (MASPs), which function analogously to C1r/C1s
+• Activates the lectin pathway by associating with MBL-associated serine proteases (MASP-1 and MASP-2), which function analogously to C1r/C1s.
+MASP-2 is the key enzyme that cleaves C4 and C2.

 Ficolins

-• Recognize acetylated carbohydrates (like NN-acetylglucosamine) on pathogen surfaces—a different carbohydrate pattern than MBL targets
+• Recognize acetylated carbohydrates (like NN-acetylglucosamine) on pathogen surfaces.
+This is a different carbohydrate pattern than what MBL targets, broadening the range of pathogens detected.

-• Provide redundancy in innate recognition—multiple lectins ensure pathogens can't easily evade complement activation
+• Provide redundancy in innate recognition.
+Multiple lectins ensure pathogens can't easily evade complement activation by modifying a single surface sugar.

-Compare: C1q vs. MBL—both initiate complement and use associated serine proteases, but C1q requires antibodies (adaptive immunity) while MBL recognizes carbohydrates directly (innate immunity).
-If an FRQ asks about complement activation in a newborn with limited antibodies, MBL and ficolins are your answer.
+Compare: C1q vs. MBL: both initiate complement and use associated serine proteases, but C1q requires antibodies (adaptive immunity) while MBL recognizes carbohydrates directly (innate immunity).
+If a question asks about complement activation in a newborn with limited antibody repertoire, MBL and ficolins are your answer.

 Alternative Pathway Amplifiers

-The alternative pathway doesn't wait for recognition—it's always "ticking" at low levels through spontaneous C3 hydrolysis.
-These proteins amplify that baseline activity specifically on pathogen surfaces, creating a powerful feedback loop.
+The alternative pathway doesn't wait for recognition.
+It's always "ticking" at low levels through spontaneous C3 hydrolysis (called C3 tickover).
+These proteins amplify that baseline activity specifically on pathogen surfaces, creating a powerful positive feedback loop.

 Factor B

-• Bb fragment remains attached to C3b, forming the alternative pathway C3 convertase (C3bBbC3bBb)
+• The Bb fragment remains attached to C3b, forming the alternative pathway C3 convertase (C3bBbC3bBb).

 Factor D

-• Serine protease that cleaves Factor B only when B is bound to C3b—this specificity prevents uncontrolled activation in plasma
+• Serine protease that cleaves Factor B only when B is already bound to C3b.
+This specificity prevents uncontrolled activation in the fluid phase.

-• Rate-limiting enzyme of the alternative pathway; present in plasma at low concentrations
+• Rate-limiting enzyme of the alternative pathway, present in plasma at very low concentrations.

-• Essential for amplification—without Factor D, the alternative pathway cannot generate C3 convertase
+• Without Factor D, the alternative pathway cannot generate its C3 convertase.

 Properdin (Factor P)

-• Only positive regulator of complement—most regulatory proteins inhibit the cascade, but properdin enhances it
+• The only known positive regulator of complement.
+Most regulatory proteins inhibit the cascade, but properdin enhances it.

-• Targets the amplification loop to pathogens—properdin binds preferentially to microbial surfaces, ensuring amplification happens where it's needed
+• Binds preferentially to microbial surfaces, helping ensure amplification happens where it's needed rather than on host cells.

-Compare: Factor B vs. C2—both contribute the enzymatic subunit to their respective C3 convertases (Bb in C3bBbC3bBb, C2a in C4b2aC4b2a), but Factor B operates in the alternative pathway while C2 operates in classical and lectin pathways.
-Same function, different activation triggers.
+Compare: Factor B vs. C2: both contribute the enzymatic subunit to their respective C3 convertases (Bb in C3bBbC3bBb, C2a in C4b2aC4b2a), but Factor B operates in the alternative pathway while C2 operates in classical and lectin pathways.
+Same catalytic function, different activation triggers.

 The Central Hub: C3 and Its Convertases